CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 These modules are available at deploy time, without the need to download and install them.

-If you use modules that are not pre-installed, we will just get them with npm (provided they are in the npm repository), and install it before we start your application.
-The deploy will then be a little longer, due to probable compilation of some of these modules.
+If you use modules that are not pre-installed, they will be installed via `npm install`.

-Some modules require system dependencies to build, require to rebuild node… so we installed the most used ones.
+The deploy may be a little longer due to probable compilation of some of these modules.

 If you think more modules are commonly used and should be pre-installed, do not hesitate to contact us at <mailto:support@clever-cloud.com>